-The PHP level of care is a very important step on the recovery journey, it provides individuals with 40+ hours of clinical support while encountering and addressing real life stressors that individuals are protected from at higher levels of care.
+PHP treatment is a very important step on the recovery journey, it provides individuals with 40+ hours of clinical support while encountering and addressing real-life stressors that individuals are protected from at higher levels of care.
 Day treatment allows our clients to maintain a high level of therapeutic support while navigating environmental, familial, and social stressors.
 In other words, it is where treatment and life start to integrate which is necessary for long-term recovery to persist.
 Our PHP can be utilized as a step down for individuals coming from a higher level of care, as a step up for individuals requiring increased support, as a first step in the recovery process, or any combination of the sort.
 Our specialized treatment team comes together and develops creative plans for each individual’s life and treatment situation.

-Our PHP consists of a combination of group, individual, and family therapies and interventions as well as 2 Therapeutic meals and snacks each day.
-Clients are assigned a primary therapist and Registered Dietitian upon admission that conduct their individual, family, and nutritional sessions and collaborate with the client throughout their treatment journey.
+Our PHP treatment consists of a combination of group, individual, and family therapies and interventions as well as 2 Therapeutic meals and snacks each day.
+Clients are assigned a primary therapist and Registered Dietitian upon admission that conducts their individual, family, and nutritional sessions and collaborate with the client throughout their treatment journey.
 In addition to general therapeutic and nutritional services, our Registered Dietitians also conduct group and individual experiential and exposure opportunities, including restaurant and grocery outings and Exposure Response Prevention (ERP) sessions.
 The primary therapist and Registered Dietitian also coordinate care with any outside services and assist in transitioning clients other levels of care when clinically appropriate.